Chapter 14: Lookup Arguments

 Jolt applies Lasso to build a complete zkVM for RISC-V. The philosophy: replace arithmetization of instruction semantics with lookups.

+Jolt combines Lasso (for instruction semantics) with R1CS constraints (for wiring: program counter updates, register consistency, data flow).
 Why this hybrid?
-Arithmetizing a 64-bit XOR in R1CS requires 64+ constraints (bit decomposition, per-bit logic).
-Jolt proves it with 16 cheap lookups.
-But simple wiring constraints (“this value flows from register to ALU”) are trivial in R1CS.
+Arithmetizing a 64-bit XOR in R1CS requires 64+ constraints for bit decomposition; Jolt proves it with 16 cheap lookups.
+But simple wiring constraints are trivial in R1CS.
 Use each tool where it excels.

-Trade-offs: Requires decomposable table structure.
-Arbitrary tables (like SHA-256, which is intentionally non-linear) don’t benefit.
+Lasso and Jolt require decomposable table structure.
+Tables without chunk-independent structure don’t benefit.
 But for CPU instruction sets, the structure is natural: most operations are bitwise or arithmetic with clean chunk decompositions.

 The field continues evolving.
 The core insight (reducing set membership to polynomial identity) admits many instantiations, each optimizing for different table sizes, structures, and use cases.